 To understand how grades are calculated in Schoolrunner, it’s important to be familiar with the interaction between three tiers of grading: assessment grading, course grading, and yearly grading.

 Assessment GradingAssessments are the first layer in the grading hierarchy.
 Assessment scores are based on the number of points earned out of the total possible.
 Each assessment result is scored as a percentage, which is then translated into a traditional letter grade or a mastery level, depending on your grading scale.
 Raw assessment scores can be modified by:

-a curve (set by you and applicable to all students who took the assessment)
+curves (set by you; applicable to all students who took the assessment)